nix-community/robotnix/README.md

 This has currently only been tested on crosshatch (Pixel 3 XL, my daily driver) and marlin (Pixel XL, which is now deprecated by google and no longer receiving updates).

 ## Build Instructions
-Here is a single-command to build an `img` which can be flashed onto a device with `fastboot`.
+Here is a single command to build an `img` which can be flashed onto a device with `fastboot`.
 ```console
 $ nix-build "https://github.com/danielfullmer/robotnix/archive/master.tar.gz" \
     --arg configuration '{ device="crosshatch"; flavor="vanilla"; }' \
     -A img
 ```
 This will build an image signed with `test-keys`, so definitely don't use this for anything real-world.
+Ensure your `/tmp` is not mounted using `tmpfs`, since the AOSP output is very large it will easily use all of your RAM (even if you have 32GB)!

 A configuration file should be created for anything more complicated, including creating signed builds.
 See my own configuration under `example.nix` for inspiration.
 After creating a configuration file, generate keys for your device:

 ```console